 - Bloom: Allows you to grow a mailing list with opt-in forms.
 More info here.

-- Easy Social Share Buttons: nice, easy to use social media buttons that will appear at the side of your layout taking people to other social media you have.
+- Monarch: nice, easy to use social media sharing buttons that will appear at the side of your layout allowing people to share your content.
+You can get this bundled with Bloom, mentioned above at no extra cost.

 - WPSmush: compresses and optimises your images for fasting loading.